DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 who gets to use it.
 Communications infrastructure is thus tied up in human experience, and evolves through planning, regulation, markets and the networks between them.
-We began to examine closely who was benefitting from communications infrastructure in remote communities, as well as who was left out.
+We began to examine closely who was benefiting from communications infrastructure in remote communities, as well as who was left out.
 The behavior of the infrastructure providers when we began to install internet services was particularly illuminating.